LabKey/testAutomation/README.md

     - Other Browsers
         - Edge, Safari, Opera, etc. are not currently supported.

-1. Run `./gradlew :server:testAutomation:initProperties` to generate the `test.properties` file. \
-    - _Note: If setting up a fresh development environment, this will run automatically with the root `ijConfigure` task_
+1. Run `./gradlew :server:testAutomation:initProperties` to generate the `test.properties` file.
+If setting up a fresh development environment, this will run automatically with the root `ijConfigure` task.
     - Update `selenium.browser` to specify the browser you want to run against ("chrome" or "firefox")

 1. Verify test setup